pipe-cd/pipecd/docs/content/en/docs/user-guide/adding-a-wait-stage.md

   This page describes how to add a WAIT stage.
 ---

-In addition to waiting for approval from someones, the deployment pipeline can be configured to wait an amount of time before continuing.
+In addition to waiting for approvals from someones, the deployment pipeline can be configured to wait an amount of time before continuing.
 This can be done by adding the `WAIT` stage into the pipeline.
 This stage has one configurable field is `duration` to configure how long should be waited.

 ``` yaml